 There’s probably not a USB input anywhere in sight (except maybe on the computer that records phone calls) because professional applications demand XLR connections– or more recently many audio interfaces are moving to ethernet.
 You’ll need to drop some serious cash on a Broadcast Console (insider speak, for a professional multi-channel mixer), which can cost thousands of dollars.

 Industry-standard is Adobe Audition, formerly named (and still referred to as) “Cool Edit”.
 This software has been around since the ’90s.

 Carpet and audio foam will clean things up so much!

-You hit the nail on the head when you mentioned closing the doors, windows, turning off Slack/Notifications, and asking family to turn off the TV.
+You hit the nail on the head when you mentioned closing the doors, and windows, turning off notifications, and asking the family to turn off the TV.
 Quiet rooms are your friend!

 You will also need two, 6-foot XLR cables.
 (One cable goes from mic –> preamp, and the other cable is for the preamp –> USB mixer)

 It’s because their voice is going through a $14,000 audio processor before being transmitted to your radio.
 This is the radio industry’s “secret weapon”.

 The next time you listen to an FM radio station, take note of how the volume is consistent from song to song.
 These audio processors are where the term “audio wars” came from.
 When FM radio stations in the 80s competed to sound the loudest on the dial, without sounding distorted.
 The louder a radio station was, the more likely you were to stay tuned in which is true, even today.